Neuromuscular disease (NMD)

 What is neuromuscular disease (NMD)?

-Neuromuscular disease (NMD) is the name given to a range of diseases and conditions that affect the nerves controlling muscles or weakening of the muscles themselves.
+Neuromuscular disease (NMD) is the name given to a range of diseases and conditions that affect the nerves controlling muscles or weaken the muscles themselves.
 If the nerves can’t communicate with muscles, the muscles then can’t function properly.

 Symptoms of respiratory failure in NMD patients include: